-This course examines the impact digital technologies and new media have had on existing media, as well as the ways in which new media function as a unique system of communication.
+In this historical survey, we analyze the aesthetic conventions, narratives, and formats of works in new media.
+We examine the impact digital technologies and new media have had on existing media, as well as the ways in which new media function as a unique system of communication.
 While investigating the aesthetic conventions, economic conditions and infrastructures that affect the production of new media, we address the social and political contexts in which new media are disseminated, interpreted and privileged.
 We make connections across decades by focusing on the recurring themes of language, futurism, simulation, hyper-reality, transnationality and information.

 WRITING about, or through work made in the studio is key to graduate education at RISD, with the creation of a written thesis a requirement in Digital + Media.
 The written thesis is a natural and necessary extension of studio practice.
 In the process of organizing and articulating thoughts in the form of writing, students often discover the core concepts and basic rationale underlying their work.
 In fact, as much as the work drives and directs the written content, the act of writing helps further clarify the conceptual thinking behind the work.

 This studio course is comprised of intensive writing sessions, group critiques, and one-on-one meetings designed to support each student in assembling a comprehensive written thesis.
 Within this class, students will develop a critical, conceptual understanding of their studio work and process.
 Students will explore strategies for communicating the conceptual underpinnings of their studio practice clearly and effectively within a comprehensive document.
 To accomplish this we will address: thesis rationale, development of concepts, and an analysis of source material that may include relevant philosophical, aesthetic and theoretical issues as well as working process.
 Structure, layout, documentation, and the mechanics of formatting will also be explored in depth.